 By no means is this meant to be an exhaustive list of resources and we know that this important body of work continues to grow and evolve.
-If there is a resource you would like to recommend, please email email@example.com and share with us!
+If there is a resource you would like to recommend, please email firstname.lastname@example.org and share it with us!

 William & Mary Campus Resources

 William & Mary Libraries

 Moving Your Group to Action: An Anti-Racist Allyship Resource for W&M Student Organizations from SLD & the Center for Student Diversity

 White Fragility: Why It's So Hard for White People to Talk About Racism by Robin Diangelo